Hexuar/VoxelSmith/README.md

 Throw your smithed item into water to cool it down.

 ### Advancements
-The advancements will guide you through your journey in becoming a master blacksmith!
+The in-game advancements will guide you through your journey in becoming a master blacksmith!